 If you’re reading this post, you’re probably in the midst of planning your trip to Thailand.
 Or maybe you’re just looking for some inspiration for your next trip.
 Should Thailand be on your travel bucket list?
 Oh yes!
 Think white beaches, turquoise blue water, amazing food and friendly people.
 It’s an easy destination for first time travellers too and caters to all budgets.
 In this Thailand travel guide I want to give you some ideas for a two to three weeks itinerary.

 You’ll be able to find really cheap flights to Thailand, especially if you can be flexible with your dates.
 Great fares are available for flying into Bangkok but often you can get a good deal to Phuket as well.
-Use Skyscanner for your search.
+Find the best flight deals on Skyscanner (US website) or Skyscanner (UK website).
 Let’s assume you’re flying into Bangkok for this trip.

 Bangkok (2 days)